-&lt;sup>32 The Oxford Meadows Special Area of Conservation (SAC), part of which is within West Oxfordshire's boundary, is designated by the European Commission as being of European importance for its biodiversity interest.
-A Habitat Regulations Assessment concluded that the Local Plan will have no likely significant adverse effect on the integrity of the SAC.
-Two key issues were, however, identified: air quality and recreational pressure.
-Further assessment of these issues will need to be made if more detailed proposals (for example through neighbourhood plans or a planning application) are likely to have a significant impact, in particular to ensure that there will not be any localised adverse effects resultant from construction or increased road trips within 200m of the European sites.
+28 The Oxford Meadows Special Area of Conservation (SAC), part of which is within West Oxfordshire's boundary, is designated by the European Commission as being of European importance for its biodiversity interest.
+A Habitat Regulations Assessment (HRA) concluded that in order to ensure the Local Plan will have no likely significant adverse effect on the integrity of the SAC, a partnership approach should be adopted to monitor air quality and a framework of air quality measures be adopted.
+The HRA identified air quality and recreational pressure as key issues.
+Further assessment of these issues will need to be made if more detailed proposals (for example through neighbourhood plans or a planning

-biodiversity is carefully considered in relation to all development proposals.
-British Standards BS 42020 'Biodiversity - Code of practice for planning and development', provides clear guidance on biodiversity conservation and enhancement, the application of which is encouraged by the Council as good practice.

-- 8.13 Biodiversity protection and enhancement provides clear benefits to nature but the benefits are far wider than this alone.
-Nature's services using the ecosystem services approach advocated by the Government through the Natural Environment White Paper include: cultural services to people and the economy (such as the role fulfilled by the Wychwood National Nature Reserve in terms of sense of place, recreation, tourism and education); regulating services (e.g. the water meadows along the River Thames and its tributaries providing natural flood relief and water purification and improving water quality); and provisioning services (ranging from wine and cider to food and timber production from our countryside). - 8.14 In recognition of their wide ranging benefits, the protection of West Oxfordshire's wildlife and the conservation, enhancement and restoration of its biodiversity and geodiversity are promoted.
-A strategic approach is advocated, giving recognition to the contributions made by sites, areas and features, individually (following the national hierarchical approach to site and species protection) and in combination to wider ecological networks.
-Within the NPPF, Section 11 and Paragraph 118 are of particular relevance, along with the accompanying PPG. - 8.15 Networks of natural habitats provide a particularly valuable resource and need protection and, where possible, reinforcement, integration and expansion, creating links between fragmented habitats to create greater coherence and resilience, not least because this will increase the opportunity for species and habitats to adapt to climate change and other pressures.
+- 8.13 However, the bulk of wildlife lives outside nature reserves and specifically protected areas so, in order to meet the Government's aim of minimising impacts on biodiversity and achieving net gains and improvements for nature (helping to meet the international commitment of halting and reversing the decline of biodiversity by 2020), it is important that biodiversity is carefully considered in relation to all development proposals.
+British Standards BS 42020: 2013 'Biodiversity Code of practice for planning and development', provides clear guidance on biodiversity conservation and enhancement, which the Council expects will be applied as good practice. - 8.14 Biodiversity protection and enhancement provides clear benefits to nature but the benefits are far wider than this alone.
+Nature's services using the ecosystem services approach advocated by the Government through the Natural Environment White Paper include: cultural services to people and the economy (such as the role fulfilled by the Wychwood National Nature Reserve in terms of sense of place, recreation, tourism and education); regulating services (e.g. the water meadows along the River Thames and its tributaries providing natural flood relief and water purification and improving water quality); and provisioning services (ranging from wine and cider to food and timber production from our countryside). - 8.15 In recognition of their wide ranging benefits, the protection of West Oxfordshire's wildlife and the conservation, enhancement and restoration of its biodiversity and geodiversity are promoted.
+A strategic approach is advocated, giving recognition to the contributions made by sites, areas and features, individually (following the national hierarchical approach to site and species protection29) and in combination to wider ecological networks.
+Within the NPPF, Section 11 and Paragraph 109 and 118 are of particular relevance, along with the accompanying PPG. - 8.16 Networks of natural habitats provide a particularly valuable resource and need protection and, where possible, reinforcement, integration and expansion, creating links between fragmented habitats to create greater coherence and resilience, not least because this will increase the opportunity for species and habitats to adapt to climate change and other pressures.
 Landscape features such as hedgerows, woods, rivers, meadows, ponds and floodplains can be invaluable components of these networks, providing wildlife corridors and stepping-stones in both urban and rural areas.
-The early identification of features of value is needed in any development proposal to ensure adequate measures are taken for their incorporation, enhancement and protection. - 8.16 A partnership of conservation bodies in Oxfordshire (the Oxfordshire Nature Conservation Forum) has assessed the county's key strategic habitats and devised Conservation Target Areas (CTAs) (see Figure 8.3).
-These are the most important areas for wildlife conservation where targeted conservation action will have the greatest benefit.
-The main aim within CTAs is to restore biodiversity at a landscape-scale through maintenance, restoration and creation of UK priority habitats. - 8.17 In planning terms, they can be considered as potential areas of ecological constraint but, more positively, as areas of ecological opportunity.
-Development proposed within or close to a CTA should identify the biodiversity constraints and opportunities and show how the proposal will help to achieve the aims of the CTA.
-West Oxfordshire target areas include the Upper Windrush and Wychwood Forest.
+The early identification of features of value is needed in any development proposal to ensure adequate measures are taken for their incorporation, enhancement and protection.
+In order to identify how such features within a development site form part of a wider ecological network, the landscape context of the site and the habitat connectivity beyond its boundaries should be taken into account.